 Testicles hang to keep your testes away from your body, helping them stay cooler so sperm can thrive.
 But when the weather is literally hot as balls, fertility in Austin can be just as difficult to optimize as a deodorant schedule.
 Here are some tips to keep that baby gravy at just the right temperature.

-Our medical gear is great, but as an Austin fertility clinic we know we need AC units strong enough to freeze a rainforest.
+Our medical gear is great, but as an Austin fertility institute we know we need AC units strong enough to freeze a rainforest.
 And so do you!
 It’s important to avoid hot environments and stay cool to protect your swimmers.
 So, stay indoors during the hottest parts of the day and avoid hot tubs and saunas.
 This is your excuse to let the hangers hang.

 Drink plenty of fluids